wmhass/BDDComicsList/README.md

 #### Acceptance criteria:

+*Scenario: Device does not have internet connection:*

+    Given that I don't have internet connection
+    When it tries to load comics
+    Then do not present a UI activity indicator

-*Scenario: App is loading comics:*
+*Scenario: Device has internet connection and app is loading comics:*

+    Given that I have internet connection
-    Given that the app is loading comics
+    When it is loading comics
     Then present a UI activity indicator

-*Scenario: App finished loading comics:*
+*Scenario: Device has internet connection and app finished loading comics:*

+    Given that I have internet connection
-    Given that the app finished loading comics
+    When it finished loading comics
     Then hide the UI activity indicator

 ### US04 - Loading comic characters UI indicator